So much more than fun and games

 Why is it so important?

 The benefits of SEL reaches far beyond the camp experience into many other key areas of life.
 In today’s society, it’s more essential than ever, due to the increased pressures placed on young people.
 These additional ‘soft skills’ are the key social and emotional tools that children will use to overcome real-life challenges.
 As adults, without even realising it, we use these on a day-to-day basis.
 Whether it be within our personal relationships, or at work.
 In the future, these social-emotional talents will be what helps them get and keep a job.
-The World Economic Forum’s 2016 Future of Jobs report explained:
+The World Economic Forum’s 2016 explained:

 “Overall, social skills—such as persuasion, emotional intelligence and teaching others—will be in higher demand across industries than narrow technical skills, such as programming or equipment operation and control.”